Whadup/checkpointing/README.md

 ## Internals

 This library uses the `inspect` module to get the source code of the function.
 It then hashes the source code to create a unique identifier for the function.
 This identifier is used to store the result of the function in `.cache/` as a binary  file using the library `dill`.
 We can avoid evaluating the function when the source hash and all arguments match.
 When results of a checkpointed function are passed to another checkpointed function, the arguments match if they correspond to the same cached file.
+When the source of a class for a returned object has changed, the function is always recomputed.
 Results of functions are shallowly inspected, so returning tuples, dicts or lists is treated accordingly.

+Warning: When the source of a function or method used in a checkpointed function is changed, we do not detect this change, as source code is not inspected recursively.